 TL;DR: Aetna, a CVS Health company, modified CPB 0157 governing obesity surgery coverage, effective February 27, 2026.
-Here's what billing teams need to know now.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table